Tulum is one of the most popular destinations in Mexico. Check out this Tulum itinerary to plan your 5-day trip to Tulum, Mexico.

 I feel like I have more freedom, and most of all, I feel like I am leaving like a local with my own home, without the hassle of paying the bills, because everything is already included once you make your reservation on the platform.

 I got so used to it that I always check on an Airbnb, even for short stays.
 It’s just more comfortable.

 I have selected the best Airbnb in Tulum for their decor and location in the best and safest areas of Tulum.
 You can choose the one that suits you best.

 5-day Tulum Itinerary – Day 1

 On the first day, I would explore the beach.

-If you are staying in the beach area you can just enjoy your hotel or Airbnb facilities and relax.
+If you stay in the beach area, you can just enjoy your hotel or Airbnb facilities and relax.
 But I would also suggest that you take a long walk and maybe try one of the fancy beach restaurants.

 The most popular beach club is Papaya Playa Project, but I also like Villas las Estrellas, Posada Margherita, and Nomade, but the majority of the beach hotels offer this option.

 After a glorious breakfast in your home/hotel or at one of the cool cafes in downtown, it’s time to go for an adventure.